jcastle-zz/-playground-FeM-web-security/notes.md

 # FeM Web Security

 - Course materials - https://github.com/mike-works/web-security-fundamentals

+- To run class examples

-- Run local app at http://localhost:3000 - need to update on server
+  - Run local app at http://localhost:8080 - updated in index.js
+  - Modern.ie - setup a VM with IE9 running - not sure this is needed

 ## Introduction